 I don’t know why North America (and Thailand) have chosen not to use the expanded list.
 It seems odd.
 Britain is being broad-minded and allowing that American English is acceptable.
 Americans are insisting that only our form of English is proper.
 Isn’t it usually the other way around?

 In any event, the result is that British, Australian, and Kiwi Scrabble players have fully 89,060 more words to play with.
 WordPress won’t allow me to load such a long list in a single post.
 Nor will they allow me to upload a text file.
 (Has to be a Word DOC, which would be unwieldy.
 What’s up with that?)
 So here are some links to relevant text files.
-To download the text file, ou can right-click on the link and use “Save Link As” in Firefox or something similar in other browsers.
-Or you can simply click on the links and browse the words to your heart’s content.
+Click on the DOWNLOAD link to save the file.
+Or click on the lefthand link to view the words in Dropbox.